How To Download Animations From Jupyter Notebook

 return line

-• The first argument fig is the reference to the figure we created
+is the reference to the figure we created - The second argument

-• The third argument is frames=100, and it defines the number of frames for "one circular of animation"
+, and it defines the number of frames for "one circular of animation" - Finally, the

 anim = FuncAnimation(fig, animate, frames=100, interval=xx) plt.show()